dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     ```

     *This has a compile-time error instead of printing "outer" because `c` in
-    the body resolves to an inconsistent variable declared by one of the cases.*
+    the body resolves to a non-shared variable declared by one of the cases.*

-*Note that it is not a compile-time error for there to _be_ inconsistently
+*Note that it is not a compile-time error for there to _be_ non-shared defined
-defined variables between cases.
+variables between cases.
 It's only an error to _use_ them in the body.
+This
-This enables patterns to define inconsistent variables that are only used by
+enables patterns to define non-shared variables that are only used by their
-their respective guards:*
+respective guards:*

 ```dart
 switch (obj) {